On Chow groups of toric schemes over a DVR: Introduction

 \subsection{Statement of the main results}

-Let $\X$ be a scheme over $S$.
+Let $\X$ be a proper regular scheme over $S$.
 We consider the rational Chow (homology) groups $\CH_k(\X/S)$(see Definition \ref{def:chow}).
 Note that we assume our Chow groups are tensored with $\Q$ and that we work with the notion of $S$-\emph{absolute} dimension.
-This coincides with the notion of \emph{relative} dimension given in \cite[Section 20.1]{fulint} plus 1.
-We choose to work with this absolute notion because it coincides with the one discussed in~\cite{BGS}, which will be our main reference in a subsequent article.
+This coincides with the notion of \emph{relative} dimension given in \cite[Section~20.1]{fulint} plus 1.
+We choose to work with this absolute notion because it coincides with the one discussed in~\cite{BGS} and \cite{bot-ara}.
 A reason for the name ``$S$-absolute dimension'' is given in Remark \ref{rem:dimension}.